-It is currently hurricane season!
-In fact, there are some hurricanes headed towards the states as I am writing this.
-Hurricanes can be scary for those who have to endure them, and also for family and friends watching from the outside.
-If you live in an area where hurricanes are frequent, you are going to want to be prepared for a hurricane!
+I wanted to update this post since hurricanes can be scary for those who have to endure them, and also for family and friends watching from the outside.
+If you live in an area where hurricanes are frequent, you are going to want to be prepared ahead of time for sure!

 Be Prepared for a Hurricane